Links on Android Authority may earn us a commission. Learn more.

 Q: Are Caseology cases waterproof?

 A: No, Caseology cases are not waterproof.
 They are designed with drop, shock, and scratch resistance in mind.
-They do not feature port covers.
+We recommend getting a waterproof phone pouch for underwater adventures.

 Q: How long is the included warranty?